ewood-coder/fs-journal/journal/01/questions.md

 3. What is a **_pseudo-class_** and what are some of the most common ones you think you will use?

    > | A pseudo-class is used to define special states of an element.
 For ex/ button:hover will allow us to affect the styles of the button when the mouse hovers over it.
-I think i'll end up using the single ':hover' a lot but there are many others, including pseudo elements (::) that I'll use too |
+I think i'll end up using ':hover' a lot but there are many others, including pseudo elements (::) that I'll use too |

 4. What is **_specificity_** and how might you use it to your benefit?